hipiphock/webrtc-cpp-sample/README.md

 # Further TODO List:
 1. Implement client-server video streaming.
 2. Do the video streaming directly from frame buffer.
+3. Separate classes and methods to other cpp, h files.

 display engine - out monitor - fetching api? frame buffer - how to fetch?